jross365/Invoke-7Zip/.github/README.md

 You can run the **Get-Help** command to see more information about parameters, aliases, examples, etc.

-To view the full help manifest for Get-ExtendedAttributes, for example:
+To view the full help manifest for Invoke-7Zip, for example:
 ```
-Get-Help Get-ExtendedAttributes -Full
+Get-Help Invoke-7Zip -Full
 ```

 ### Reporting Bugs